Tinker-Twins/AutoDRIVE/README.md

 # AutoDRIVE Devkit

-The AutoDRIVE SDK is a toolkit that enables rapid development of autonomous driving algorithms to be tested on AutoDRIVE Simulator or AutoDRIVE Testbed.
-The AutoDRIVE SDK currently supports Robot Operating System (ROS) and also offers a direct scripting support for Python and C++.
+The AutoDRIVE DevKit is a developer's kit that enables the users to exploit AutoDRIVE Simulator or AutoDRIVE Testbed for rapid development of autonomous driving algorithms.
+The AutoDRIVE DevKit currently supports Robot Operating System (ROS) and also offers a direct scripting support for Python and C++.